 Although you can set up a free WordPress site with WordPress.com, you must subscribe to the premium plans to run a website for commercial purposes.
 The pricing for these plans ranges between $4-$45/month.

 Each premium plan includes a free domain name for a year and unlimited email support.
 Moreover, the Premium, Business, and eCommerce plans also come with Google Analytics integration, premium themes, and live chat support.

 While WordPress.com supports multiple monetization methods, they come with several downsides.
 For example, users can only run ads by joining their advertising program, WordAds, in return for shared ad revenue.

 Other methods like affiliate links, memberships, and donations are also regulated by WordPress.com.
-In other words, WordPress users don’t have complete control over their own monetization options.
+In other words, WordPress users don’t have complete control over their monetization options.

 If you want unlimited monetization options, more freedom, and control over your site, it’s best to build a WordPress website with WordPress.org.

 You will need to download the core software and calculate expenses for external resources.
-These will include everything from a domain name and a web hosting plan to premium WordPress plugins and themes.
+These include everything from a domain name and a web hosting plan to premium WordPress plugins and themes.